-The purpose of a sink to extract Events from the Channel and forward them to the next Flume Agent in the flow or store them in an external repository.
-A sink is associated with exactly one Channels, as configured in the Flume properties file.
-There's one SinkRunner instance associated with every configured sink, and when the Flume framework calls thread new is created to drive the SinkRunner.start(), а Sink (usina sinkRunner.PollingRunner as the thread's Runnable).
+The purpose of a sink to extract Events from the channel and forward them to the next Flume Agent in the flow or store them in an external repository.
+A sink is associated with exactly one channels, as configured in the Flume properties file.
+There's one sinkRunner instance associated with every configured sink, and when the Flume framework calls sinkRunner.start(), a new thread is created to drive the sink (using sinkRunner.PollingRunner as the thread's Runnable).
 This thread manages the sink's lifecycle.
 The sink needs to implement the start() and stop() methods that are part of the LifecycleAware interface.
 The sink.start() method should initialize the sink and bring it to a state where it can forward the Events to its next destination.
-The sink.process() method should do the core processing of extracting the Event from the Channel and forwarding it.
+The sink.process() method should do the core processing of extracting the Event from the channel and forwarding it.
 The sink.stop() method should do the necessary cleanup (e.g. releasing resources).
-The sink implementation also needs to implement the configurable interface for processing its own configuration settings.
+The sink implementation also needs to implement the Configurable interface for processing its own configuration settings.
 For example: